Free shipping > 150 euro in UK, IE, LU, FR, AT, PL, CZ, RO

 Essential oil for the sauna

-An explanation about essential oil
+An explanation about essential oil or while sauna oil

 Essential oils are becoming increasingly popular as more and more people want to get back to nature.
-An essential oil is the natural protector of the plant and has been used for human well-being for many years.
-An essential oil is therefore a volatile oil, which evaporates when exposed to the air.
+They are the natural protectors of the plant and have been used for human well-being for many years.
+They are volatile oils, which evaporate when exposed to the air.
+They are also often used as sauna oil.

-What exactly is an essential oil?
+What exactly is it?

 An essential oil is a concentrated oil extracted from plants or plant substances such as wood, herbs, citrus, flowers, resin and spices.
 These often have a special effect.

-The effect of essential oils
+The effect of sauna oils

-- Lavender essential oil works well against insomnia
+• Lavender oil works well against insomnia

-- Orange essential oil makes people happy
+• Orange oil makes people happy

 Effect of Eucalyptus oil